LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Avalanche-Fuji-Testnet-Jobs.md

 If you need to send sensitive information along with your HTTP request (ie, an API key), you can instead store this information off-chain on our secure infrastructure.
 Please fill out our [Request Survey](https://linkwellnodes.io/Getting-Started.html) to get started - once we receive your information, we'll provide you with a custom job ID that will send your sensitive data along with your request.

-### View the full source code

-* View a [full example](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/jobs/testnets/Ethereum-Sepolia/uint256-array/uint256-array.sol) of the above consumer contract.

 ### Troubleshooting

 Having trouble with your request?
-Check out our [Job Troubleshooting Guide](/faq/Chainlink-Users?id=job-troubleshooting).
+Check out our [Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ?id=direct-request-job-troubleshooting) for direct request jobs.

 !> This job has a configured gas limit of **500,000** for writing your result on-chain.
 If your transaction isn't returning any value after more than 60 seconds of waiting, click the above '**Oracle Address**' for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
 If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).